 I call this a three-soy hummus because of the three different soy products I use in it: edamame or soybeans, tofu, and mild miso.
 Miso is a paste made with fermented soybeans and is rich in enzymes that aid digestion.
 It is salty, so go slow on the salt in the hummus.
 I usually don't add any at all.
 Also, vegans and vegetarians might want to get a good look at the label when you buy miso, because some brands do use non-vegetarian ingredients.

 I hope you enjoy this very special recipe.

-- 2 cups shelled edamame beans , thawed if frozen then steamed with a couple of tablespoons of water in a microwave for a couple of minutes
+- 2 cups edamame (fresh soybeans, shelled before measuring, and thawed if frozen, then steamed with a couple of tablespoons of water in a microwave for a couple of minutes)

 - 2 tsp cumin seeds , powdered

 - 1 tsp red pepper flakes (use more or less per your taste)